NoLieNoSean/NoNotes/content/Notes/LEC PROB 10.md

 ^0988fa

 To put it simply, if a sequence of sequences is bounded by a summable sequence and converges pointwise to a sequence, then the limit of its sum is the sum of its limit.
-Here, summable means [[LEC ANA1 31#Prologue|absolutely convergent]].
+Here, summable means absolutely convergent.
 Note that the conclusion that each $f_{n}$ is summable follows from the hypothesis that it is bounded by a summable sequence.

 > [!Theorem] DCT for sequences of functions
 > Let $f_{n}:\mathbb{R}\to \mathbb{R}$ be a measurable function for $n\in \mathbb{N}$.
 Assume an integrable positive function $r:\mathbb{R}\to [0, \infty)$ exists such that $|f_{n}|\leq r$ for all $n$.
 Let the sequence of functions $(f_{n})$ converge to a function $f$ pointwise.
 Then, $f_{n}$ is integrable, $f$ is integrable, and